PiotrNawrot/nanoT5/README.md

     model.checkpoint_path={"","/path/to/pytorch_model.bin"}
 ```

+`model.klass={local_t5,hf_t5}` differentiates between the simplified, and a bit faster, implementation of the T5 model in this repository and the original HuggingFace implementation.
+The former doesn't support loading weights from HuggingFace Hub, so you need to specify the path to the checkpoint.
+The latter supports both loading weights from HuggingFace Hub and from a local path.

 Setting `model.random_init=false model.klass=hf_t5 model.checkpoint_path=""` corresponds to downloading pre-trained weights from HuggingFace Hub.

 Setting `model.random_init=false model.klass=local_t5 model.checkpoint_path="/path/to/pytorch_model.bin"` corresponds to using the weights [**pre-trained**](#pre-training) with nanoT5.